Your expert guide to procurement: Processes, types, and stages

 Keep track of your most important KPIs

 The better you keep track of your most important key performance indicators (KPIs), the better your procurement process will be over time.
-By tracking KPIs, you ensure all procurement efforts are done to standard.
+Tracking KPIs ensures all procurement efforts are completed according to standard.
 It’s also a great way to identify parts of your procurement process needing improvement.

 Effectively keeping track of ongoing procurement KPIs is best managed with automation.
-Once set up, it does the work of gathering, organizing, and, in some cases, even analyzing KPIs for you.
+Once set up, automation does the work of gathering, organizing, and, in some cases, even analyzing KPIs for you.

 Some examples of procurement KPIs worth tracking include: